 But regardless of when I go, stepping back into RCMH always feels like coming home.
 Like millions of other visitors, it’s my favorite holiday tradition, along with saying hello to Rockefeller Center’s historic tree and skating rink, and the 5th Avenue department store windows dressed-up in holiday style like the iconic Saks Fifth Avenue.

-It’s truly unforgettable, my old hood, the place where I learned how to high-kick hundreds of times in 90-minute matches, learned the rules of good sportsmanship, endurance, and sisterhood…and how to polish a lethal red lip to perfection!
+It’s truly unforgettable, my old hood, the place where I learned how to high-kick hundreds of times in 90-minute matches, and how to polish a lethal red lip to perfection!

 The heart of the Christmas Spectacular is tradition and precision, just like Swiss watchmaking.
 It’s pure nostalgia with traditional holiday themes, so it’s a big deal when the show gets a tweak, like this year’s new finale called “Christmas Lights” featuring 100 Intel Mini-drones, and glamorous new costumes from headpiece to heel!
 More on that below…

 For those who’ve never seen the show, it’s indescribable, more like a happening, a total immersive experience.
 In its 85-year legacy, it’s a dizzying pastiche that borrows from every genre across numerous eras: part variety show, opéra bouffe, theatrical entertainment, cheer squad, Broadway, vaudeville, Hollywood musicals, precision dancing…and more!

 While many cultural organizations across the world package their yearly holiday shows onto DVDs (like the annual Vienna Philharmonic New Year’s Concert beloved across Europe), the Christmas Spectacular simply doesn’t translate to media…and it doesn’t even try!
 If you go to the “media” section of the online store, it’s a poster and a program!